 In the case of equity investments classified as AFS, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
 'Significant' is evaluated against the original cost of the investment and 'prolonged' against the period in which the fair value has been below its original cost.
-When there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the profit or loss - is removed from OCI and recognised in the profit or loss; increases in their fair value after impairment are recognised in OCI.
+When there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the profit or loss - is removed from OCI and recognised in the profit or loss.
+Impairment losses on equity investments are not reversed through profit or loss; increases in their fair value after impairment are recognised in OCI.